xBloodshed/DCG.Altis/README.md

 # DCG.Altis | Changelog

+15 Sept 2015 : Iniyan
+---
+1. Fixed the TFAR long radio issue.
+This should fix the backpacks issue.
+2. Support for RHS chinooks and MV22 added to igiLoad.
+3. Changed mission file version to v1.10

 14 Sept 2015 : Iniyan
 ---
 1. Fixed backpacks dropped while setting loadouts.
 Also fixed the loadout resetting when somebody joins/exits the server.